• Skip to primary navigation

 Once you’re back, do not share illegal, offensive, or explicit content.
 Harassment, hate speech, stalking, and even “playful insults” lead to bans.

-No spam, solicitation, and advertising.
-Grindr forbids sharing contact info publicly on profiles or chats.
+No spam, solicitation, or advertising because Grindr forbids sharing contact info publicly in profiles or chats.
 Use your real age and do not impersonate.

-If it’s not a ban, but rather an in-app issue, fix the common Grindr app-end or verification errors that are often just session limits or account limits.
+If it’s not a ban, but rather an in-app issue, fix the common Grindr technical errors or verification errors that are often just session limits or account limits.

 Was This Helpful?